 Early diagnosis offers the best hope to treat and manage the symptoms of Alzheimer's.
 An early and accurate diagnosis can help a family plan for necessary financial and social supports—with input from the patient.
 Today, doctors can accurately diagnose the presence of Alzheimer’s about 90 percent of the time, using clinical, non-invasive methods.
 These include:

 There are currently no treatments that will stop or reverse the progress of Alzheimer's disease.
-However, there are currently four FDA-approved drugs available that may be able to relieve symptoms for patients for a limited time such as memory loss, and other problems with thinking or reasoning.
-For people with mild to moderate symptoms, doctors may prescribe Aricept®, Exelon®, Razadyne® or Galantamine®.
-Moderate to severe symptoms of Alzheimer's disease can be treated with Aricept®, Exelon® and Namenda®.
+However, there are currently five FDA-approved medications available that may be able to relieve symptoms for patients for a limited time such as memory loss, for a limited time.
+For people with mild to moderate symptoms, doctors may prescribe Aricept®, Exelon®, or Razadyne®.
+Moderate to severe symptoms of Alzheimer's disease can be treated with Aricept®, Exelon®, Namenda® or Namzaric®.
 For more information on these products and to access prescribing information, please visit the manufacturers' websites.

-There are other medications that can be prescribed to control the behavioral symptoms associated with Alzheimer's like sleeplessness, agitation, wandering, anxiety and depression.
-Treating the symptoms may make patients more comfortable and caring for them easier, but may also come with additional side effects.
+There are other medications that can be prescribed to control the behavioral symptoms associated with Alzheimer's such as sleeplessness, agitation, wandering, anxiety and depression.

 There has never been a greater need for the ADDF.
 With an aging population and increasing number of people with Alzheimer's, it is critical we invest in research and discover effective, disease-modifying treatments for Alzheimer's disease.